edswafford/SimRacingFFB/docs/Test-List.md

 * The system can perform a single processing step.
 * The system can start processing.
 * The system can stop processing.
+* The system can pause processing.
 * The system does not produce output when stopped.
+* The system does not produce output when paused.

 ---